Why Are You Here?

 The question is, are you part of supporting This is True?
 Because I really need you to do that so True can not just survive, but thrive.
 (It’s not anywhere near “thrive” now: it’s barely surviving in the face of Facebook’s purposefully addicting strategy.)

 Truly can’t afford monetary support?
-Stay here as long as you’d like, and maybe you’ll help “get the word out” by recommending True to your friends and/or online followers, for instance by sharing this week’s “Story of the Week” on Facebook and Twitter, your blog, or even print it out and put it up at work.
+Stay on Free as long as you’d like, and maybe you’ll help “get the word out” by recommending True to your friends and/or online followers, for instance by sharing each week’s “Story of the Week” on Facebook or other social media, your blog, or even print it out and put it up at work.

 You’ll not just provide support for “Thought-Provoking Entertainment” to continue for you, but you’ll be supporting a more thoughtful world.
 Thanks for anything you can do.